auth0/docs/articles/link-accounts/suggested-linking/index.md

 ## Step 1: Authenticate the user

+Start by logging in the user to your application.

-The recommended way to trigger authentication is to use [universal login](/hosted-pages/login).
+The recommended implementation is to use [universal login](/hosted-pages/login).
 You can find detailed guidance on how to do just that at our [Node.js Quickstart](/quickstart/webapp/nodejs).

 If you choose instead to embed the [Lock](/libraries/lock/v11) widget in your app, you can review the sample code for this tutorial in the [Auth0 Node.js Regular Web App Account Linking](https://github.com/auth0/auth0-link-accounts-sample/tree/master/RegularWebApp) repo on Github.